 The church is situated on what remains of the southern end of Schönefeld’s village green.
-Not very people live there anymore (though some do) because it is just 300 meters to the beginning of a runway:
+Not very many people live there anymore (though some do) because it’s just 300 meters from the beginning of a runway:

-Relatively new office buildings on the main road past the airport, Bundesstraße 96a:
+Relatively new office buildings line Bundesstraße 96a, the main road in front of the airport:

-You can follow Bundesstraße 96a about a kilometer to the west to catch a glimpse of the new terminal (on the right).
-The current airport’s runway will continue to be used when the Berlin Brandenburg Airport opens:
+You can catch a glimpse of the new terminal (on the right) if you follow Bundesstraße 96a for about a kilometer to the west.
+The current airport’s runway will continue to be used when the Berlin Brandenburg Airport opens

 Travelers don’t see much of the shabbiest side of Schönefeld because the underpass goes under the both the railway line and the road.
 As you can see here, it is not always busy at the airport:

 On the southern side of the underpass, the covered walkway cleverly distracts travelers away from the rest of the airport’s grounds, which look like they haven’t been maintained since 1985:

 The northern entrance to the station, which isn’t used by many people, because there’s not really anywhere to go to from it.
 Standing here, it’s hard to imagine that this station belongs to the airport of the capital of Europe’s most powerful country:

 The area immediately north of the railway could almost be the setting for a provincial bus station in Ukraine: